Skip to main content

 Ingredient Quality and Food Freshness

-Blue Apron uses conventional sourcing but applies culinary quality standards through partnerships with restaurant-grade suppliers.
-Proteins are above commodity grade, produce is fresh and properly sized, and specialty items appear regularly in the catalog: housemade pasta, artisanal spice blends, chef-developed sauces.
-Blue Apron's recipe development team uses ingredients that reward technique, which means the quality of the finished dish often exceeds what the raw ingredient grade would suggest.
-The service does not have an organic program, but its culinary investment in ingredient selection and recipe design puts it in the upper tier of conventional meal kit sourcing.
+Blue Apron uses conventional sourcing but applies culinary quality standards through partnerships with restaurant-grade suppliers, going well beyond EveryPlate's budget commodity approach.
+Proteins are above commodity grade, produce is fresh and properly sized, and specialty items appear regularly: housemade pasta, artisanal spice blends, chef-developed sauces that EveryPlate does not stock.
+The recipe team builds dishes that reward technique, so the finished plate often exceeds what the raw grade suggests.
+Choose Blue Apron over EveryPlate if ingredient craft and sourcing depth matter more than saving a few dollars per serving, though EveryPlate stays the better pick when price is the deciding factor.

 Ingredient quality edge: Blue Apron.
 Blue Apron's above-commodity conventional sourcing with a quality focus stands against EveryPlate's budget conventional sourcing focused on cost reduction, a meaningful difference that shows up in protein grade and produce freshness and is proportional to the price gap between the two services.